-A. For non-commercial sources, Tthe Contractor shall notify the Engineer not less than thirty-two (302) calendar days in advance of use of the proposed sources of materials and shall make arrangements for the Engineer to obtain samples as required for testing purposes.

-- 1. -The sources of materials to be used on a project shall not be changed during the job except with the written consent of the Engineer.o - 2. -If permission to change sources of material is granted, a new job-mixjob mix formula will-shall be required. - 3. -Samples shall not exceed 500 pounds for each separate grading. - B. When requested by the Contractor, exceptions to the above requirement may be granted in writing by the Engineer under either of the following conditions: - (a) The concrete structures on the project are minor in nature, such as culvert headwalls, manholes, small boxes, sidewalks, etc., generally, when less than one hundred (100) \cubic yards (76 cubic meters) of concrete are called for on the project. - (b) When the aggregate source has been previously tested within the past one (1) year and accepted by the Contracting Agency.
+- A. For non-commercial sources, the Contractor shall notify the Engineer not less than 30 calendar days in advance of use of the proposed sources of materials and shall make arrangements for the Engineer to obtain samples as required for testing purposes. - 1.
+The sources of materials to be used on a project shall not be changed during the job except with the written consent of the Engineer. - 2.
+If permission to change sources of material is granted, a new job mix formula shall be required. - 3.
+Samples shall not exceed 500 pounds for each separate grading. - B. When requested by the Contractor, exceptions to the above requirement may be granted in writing by the Engineer under either of the following conditions: - 1.
+The concrete structures on the project are minor in nature, such as culvert headwalls, manholes, small boxes, sidewalks, etc., generally, when less than 100 cubic yards of concrete are called for on the project. - 2.
+When the aggregate source has been previously tested within the past 1 year and accepted by the Contracting Agency. - C. The Contractor shall give the Engineer advance notice in writing when any changes are to be made in the batch proportions.
+In the case of Class EA concrete, no changes will be allowed without new laboratory trial testing and subsequent approval. - D. Batches of concrete shall not vary more than ±3 pounds per cubic foot in unit weight from design mix.
+The cement factor of any individual batch placed in the work shall not be more than 14 pounds per cubic yard less, nor more than 23 pounds per cubic yard greater than the designated cement factor.
+Batch aggregates and report by weight to the Engineer.
+The weights used may be varied as necessary to comply with the above tolerances in cement factor and unit weight. - E. For Class EA Concrete, Modified, perform laboratory trial tests to determine strength and compatibility of all materials (as specified in Table 2 of this subsection and in Subsection 501.02.03, "Admixtures") to be used.
+Contractor shall have an approved laboratory perform the tests and furnish documentation of such tests.
+Laboratory trial batches may be observed by the Engineer.